What We Do

 - Hosting workshops for program representatives twice each year to share ideas and to build their important programs

 - Encouraging program growth through incentive grants

 - Developing food rescue programs with regional businesses

 Free Food Delivery to Partner Programs

-A team of two staff members and about 20 volunteers drive nearly 24,000 miles a month throughout west central Wisconsin delivering food free of a delivery charge.
+A team of two staff members and about 30 volunteers drive over 100,000 miles a year throughout West Central Wisconsin delivering food free of a delivery charge.
 Our six refrigerated trucks make it possible for food assistance programs to receive a variety of foods in larger quantities than what would fit in a personal vehicle.
 Together we're saving community resources and helping thousands of people struggling with hunger every month.